 Welcome to TickPick’s Houston Astros Seating Chart.
 Here we will cover everything you need to know before purchasing Houston Astros Tickets, including Minute Maid Park seat views, best seats, and where you can find the same Houston Astros seats at prices 10% cheaper than our leading competitor.
-Houston Astros Seating Chart (hover over any section for a row-by-row breakdown) Minute Maid Park History and Overview Minute Maid Park […]Read More →
+Houston Astros Seating Chart (hover over any section for […]Read More →

 The Astros have had an incredibly-successful season thus far in 2017 – making Houston Astros tickets one of the hottest in the game – and it would be a half-truth to say that this came out of nowhere or has truly confounded any baseball experts out there.
 This is a core – led by superstar shortstop […]Read More →